petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 There are a few takeaways from this exercise.
 First off,
+reproducibility is hard,
-reproducibility can be difficult even with all of the code and data available.
+even with all of the code and data available.
 Software and hardware continue to evolve, and just because the code "runs on my machine" today, doesn't mean it will a few years (or decades) down the road.
 On the other hand,
-reproducibility should probably have a practical expiration date anyway, since it's mostly useful around the time of publication to help avoid mistakes and potentially speed up peer review.
+maybe reproducibility should have a practical expiration date anyway, since it's mostly useful around the time of publication to help avoid mistakes and potentially speed up peer review.

-Another important point is that documentation is crucial.
+Another important but obvious point is that documentation is crucial.
-Simply providing the code and data without documentation is better than nothing, and many papers don't even go that far.
+Simply providing the code and data without documentation is better than nothing, and many papers don't even go that far, but we really should go further.
-However,
-we really should go further.
 Every project should fully describe the steps to reproduce the outputs, and there should be as few steps as possible.

-The second major learning here is that reproducibility is not the same thing as reusability.
+Lastly, reproducibility is not the same thing as reusability.
-Researchers should do a little "product management" and attempt to maximize the value they can provide.
+Researchers should do a some "product management" and attempt to maximize the value they can provide.
-This could be a simple formula for hand calculations, but more often than not it will include datasets and software.
+The "product" of a given research project could be a simple formula for hand calculations, but these days the more valuable products will probably be datasets and software.
 Publishing a paper with an "in-house" code may be good for your career (for now anyway,)